 Post originally written in JAN 2012 – fully revised and updated in OCT 2018

 Back in 2004, Green Tortoise were offering Coast to Coast trips, West to East and visa versa – me choosing the former as I had flown into LA after a lengthy flight from Fiji and was due to fly from New York back to the UK.
 Rather than fly coast to coast or hire an expensive car, why not join an organised tour and meet like minded people?

 Group sizes were relatively small (about 15 of us)…and a mixture of nationalities: fellow Brits, North Americans and Europeans.
 Alas, it does seem at the moment they’ve stopped the coast to coast trips (not showing on their site), but I’ll fill you in on my adventure…a minimum number of people will be needed in order to operate it.
-See this page for All Departures by Trip for an idea of the Cross Country – road trip across the United States.
+See this page for All Departures by Date for an idea of the Cross Country – road trip across the United States.

 Road trip across the United States coast to coast – The bus

 The bus set up was made so that one could sit at tables during the day, and at night converted into one mass sleeping centre.
 There were bunks, places under the bus to store your big luggage and a place for daypacks.
 The drivers took it in turns to drive, with their own special sleeping compartment – hence the bus would drive through the night if needs be to get us to our destination.

 Road Trip across the United States with Green Tortoise – the route

 Our route was very varied.
 See the map here for our (roughly) 14 day trip.